What is a kidney stone?

 Your healthcare provider will ask about your health history and do a physical exam.
 You may have other tests.
 These include:

 - Urinalysis.
-This is a lab exam of urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or extra protein.
+This lab exam looks at urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or extra protein.

 - Renal ultrasound.
-A noninvasive test in which sound waves are bounced off the kidney.
-The test sends a picture of the kidney to a video screen.
-The test is used to find the size and shape of the kidney.
+This noninvasive test bounces sound waves off the kidney.
+It sends a picture of the kidney to a video screen.
+This test is used to find the size and shape of the kidney.
 It can also see a mass, kidney stone, cyst, or other blockage in the kidney.

 How are kidney stones treated?